HubTurbo/addressbook/docs/Logging.md

 ## Logging Levels

-- ERROR
+- FATAL
-  - Critical use case affected, which may possible cause termination of the application
+  - Critical use case affected, which may possibly cause the termination of the application

+- ERROR **(NOT USED)**

 - WARN
   - Can continue, but with caution